John Gerard (Jesuit): Second mission

 Gerard then went to Rome and was given another mission on behalf of the Jesuits to England.
 In November 1588, three months after the defeat of the Spanish Armada, Gerard and Edward Oldcorne landed in Norfolk to begin their task of sustaining Catholics among the English people.
 Having made his way to Norwich he met there the Lord of the Manor of Grimston, a Recusant called Edward Yelverton.
 After a two days’ journey on horseback, Gerard—now Mr. Thompson—settled down quietly in the Manor House at Grimston, 8 miles East of King's Lynn, as an honoured guest.
 He was in great danger, but his retreat was believed as safe as any south of the Humber.

 Gerard was no ordinary man.
 He had indeed strange powers of attraction and fascination.
 He was introduced to the chief families of the neighbourhood, Walpoles and Woodhouses among others, and though only twenty-four he had extraordinary influence among them.
 His stay in Grimston lasted seven or eight months.
-After that he lived for some time at Lawshall, near Bury St. Edmunds.
+After that he lived for some time at Lawshall, near Bury St Edmunds.
 Eventually, Gerard was taken to the leader of the English Jesuits, Father Henry Garnet.
 Gerard soon became a very popular figure in the Catholic underground.
 To stay above suspicion, Gerard cultivated a respectable public image.
 By way of disguises, he appeared very secular, being versed in gambling and wearing fashionable clothes.
 Gerard wrote of many escapes from the law and of occasions when he hid in priest holes, which could often be as small as 1 meter tall and half a meter wide.
 In 1591 Gerard became the chaplain to the Wiseman household, Braddocks, led by William and Jane Wiseman.
 The household included Jane Wiseman who was William's widowed mother.
-Gerard persuaded her to create a new home for herself and a chaplain name Bullocks which would become as additional centre for Catholicism and priest harbouring.
+Gerard persuaded her to create a new home for herself and a chaplain at the Wisemans' dower-house of Bullocks (not to be confused with their main house which was called Braddocks) which would become as additional centre for Catholicism and priest harbouring.

 Capture and torture

 Gerard was finally captured in London on 23 April 1594, together with Nicholas Owen.
 He was tried, found guilty and sent to the Compter in the Poultry.
 Later he was moved to the Clink prison where he was able to meet regularly with other imprisoned English Catholics.
 Due to his continuation of this work, he was sent to the Salt Tower in the Tower of London, where he was further questioned and tortured by being repeatedly suspended from chains on the dungeon wall.
-The main aim of Gerard's torturers was to identify the London lodgings of Fr.
-Henry Garnet that they might arrest him.
-He would not answer any questions that involved others, or name them.
-He insisted that he never broke, a fact borne out by the files of the Tower.
+The main aim of Gerard's torturers was to find out the London lodgings of Henry Garnet, so that they could arrest him.
+However, Gerard refused to answer any questions that involved others, or to name them.
+He later insisted that he never broke down, a fact borne out by the files of the Tower.